 As previously reported, Sebastian Roché and Ingo Rademacher are back as brothers Jacks (Jerry and Jasper "Jax," respectively) on ABC's "General Hospital."
 While the on-screen duo have yet to share scenes together, the actors did share a collage of photos of them off-screen lounging around to their Twitter followers (@sebroche / @IngoRademacher) on Wednesday, August 8.
 Rademacher's tweet said, "Me and me bro.
 Aka.
 The jacks brothers," while Roché's read, "The irreplaceable Jacks brothers take Mammoth !"

-On the Friday, August 3 episode of ABC’s “General Hospital” fans were shocked to learn that Jerry Jacks (Sebastian Roché) was back!
-This time the mastermind behind the Metro Court disaster is working with Ewen Keenan (Nathin Butler), and once again Mr. Jacks is playing with the life of Robin Scorpio (Kimberly McCullough) – he previously shot her under the guise of Mr. Craig while trying to prove how serious the hostage situation was to those present.
+On the Friday, August 3 episode of ABC's "General Hospital" fans were shocked to learn that Jerry Jacks (Sebastian Roche) was back!
+This time the mastermind behind the Metro Court disaster is working with Ewen Keenan (Nathin Butler), and once again Mr. Jacks is playing with the life of Robin Scorpio (Kimberly McCullough) - he previously shot her under the guise of Mr. Craig.